So having a baby hasn’t quite turned out the way you had envisioned.

-You feel like you’re walking around in a daze, like your head is in a fog.
-Even simple decisions have become difficult, and you can’t count how many times you have misplaced something or walked into a room and forgotten why you were there.
+You walk around in a daze, like your head is in a fog.
+The simplest decisions have become difficult, and you can’t count how many times you have misplaced something or walked into a room and forgotten why you were there.

 You worry… about everything.

-“Why can’t I be more like all the other moms?”
+“Why can’t I be more like all the other happy moms?”

 “Is my baby okay?
 What if she gets sick?”

 “What if something bad happens and I can’t protect her?”